HdrHistogram/HdrHistogramJS/README.md

 ## Boosting performances with WebAssembly (since HdrHistogramJS v2)

-Since version 2, HdrHistogramJS can leverage on WebAssembly to speed up computations.
+Since version 2, HdrHistogramJS leverages on WebAssembly to speed up computations.
 Depending on the use case, the performance boost can be as high as twice as fast :)
+Everything has been done to make your life easier when using HdrHistogramJS WebAssembly impelmentation, but since the usage a little bit different WebAssembly is not enabled by default.
 To benefit from WebAssembly performance boost, there are three things to take care of:

 - Bootstrap the HdrHistogramJS WebAssembly module at application startup